Enrollment

 Contents and Schedule

-During the intensive training program, you will join 2-hour live online sessions on a weekly basis where you will have a chance to deep-dive into new topics and engage in group discussions.
-Throughout the program, participants will work on assignments and project work that focus on actions towards achieving carbon neutrality and vulnerability-based adaptation and mitigation plans for health.
+In certificate studies, you will have a chance to deepen your understanding and work together with an international group of learners.
+During the certificate studies, you will join 2-hour live online sessions every week where you will have a chance to deep-dive into new topics and engage in group discussions.
+Throughout the studies, you will work on assignments and portfolio work focusing on actions towards achieving carbon neutrality and vulnerability-based adaptation and mitigation plans for health.

 Program Structure